 Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced diminishing ore grades, leading to correspondingly lower gold production.
 The impact of the diminishing grades has been partially offset by an increase in tonnes mined and stacked on the heaps.
-The average London PM Fix during 2014 was \$1,266 per ounce, decreasing to \$1,160 per ounce in 2015 and averaged \$1,182 per ounce in the first quarter of 2016.
+The average London PM Fix during 2014 was \$1,266 per ounce, decreasing to \$1,160 per ounce in 2015 and averaged \$1,221 per ounce during the first half of 2016.